 3 large eggs

 1 teaspoon salt

 4 ears corn, husked

 Coat a 4 or 5 cup gratin dish with the butter.
 Preheat the oven to 375 degrees F.

 Cut the kernels off the ears of corn, and put them in the bowl of a food processor with the flour, eggs, salt, and pepper.
 Process until well pureed.
 Add the half and half, and process for another 5 to 10 seconds.
 Pour into the buttered dish, and sprinkle the Parmesan cheese on top.

-Bake for about 25 minutes, or until just set, puffy, and nicely browned.
+Bake for about 25 minutes (mine took about 40 minutes) or until just set, puffy, and nicely browned.
 Serve.
 (The parfait is best served immediately, but you can make it 1 to 2 hours ahead and reheat it in the oven or microwave.)

 Recipe: Jacques Pepin